haimz-di/torch-async/README.md

 - child processes might not exit nicely from keyboard interrupt
 - no support for callbacks (issue #5)
 - no implementation of predict and evaluate functions
-- no support for memory pinning (both CPU and GPU)
+- no support for memory pre-loading (both CPU and GPU)
 - no support for resuming from existing checkpoint